The 10 Most Influential Ancient Greek Painters

 Once home, they revealed to us what they had discovered by writing books, bringing visions to life by painting pictures; replicas, of what they had observed.

-Most of all though, I think we have to thank the many Ancient Greek and roman historians from the first century onwards, who with their ‘ekphrasis’, which comes from the Greek for the description of a work of art, taught us about the ancient Greek painters, the techniques they discovered, still being used to day, still influencing and inspiring today’s painters.
+Most of all though, I think we have to thank the many Ancient Greek and Roman historians, from the first century onward, who with their ‘ekphrasis’, which comes from the Greek for “the description of a work of art“, taught us about the ancient Greek painters, who are still influencing and inspiring today’s painters, and their techniques, which are still in use.